lockss/lockss-rtd-manual/docs/installing/running.rst

          *  *  ``--test-k3s`` (or ``-T``)
             *  :numref:`Testing the K3s Node` (:ref:`Testing the K3s Node`)

+   .. index:: install-lockss; running on auto-pilot

    .. dropdown:: Running :program:`install-lockss` on auto-pilot
       :name: running-install-lockss-on-auto-pilot
       :icon: light-bulb
       :animate: fade-in-slide-down

-      If you invoke :program:`install-lockss` with the ``--assume-yes`` (or ``-y``) option, it will attempt to run without asking any questions interactively, by assuming that the answer to any yes/no question is "yes" and that the answer to other interactive questions is the suggested default value. **This is only appropriate for advanced users** who understand the implications of the default code paths in :numref:`configuring-iptables` (:ref:`configuring-iptables`), :numref:`configuring-firewalld` (:ref:`configuring-firewalld`), :numref:`configuring-ufw` (:ref:`configuring-ufw`), :numref:`Configuring CoreDNS for K3s` (:ref:`Configuring CoreDNS for K3s`) and :numref:`Installing K3s` (:ref:`Installing K3s`) on the host system, for example after previous experience installing the LOCKSS system.
+      If you invoke :term:`install-lockss` with the ``--assume-yes`` (or ``-y``) option, it will attempt to run without asking any questions interactively, by assuming that the answer to any yes/no question is "yes" and that the answer to other interactive questions is the suggested default value. **This is only appropriate for advanced users** who understand the implications of the default code paths in :numref:`configuring-iptables` (:ref:`configuring-iptables`), :numref:`configuring-firewalld` (:ref:`configuring-firewalld`), :numref:`configuring-ufw` (:ref:`configuring-ufw`), :numref:`Configuring CoreDNS for K3s` (:ref:`Configuring CoreDNS for K3s`) and :numref:`Installing K3s` (:ref:`Installing K3s`) on the host system, for example after previous experience installing the LOCKSS system.

+.. index:: install-lockss; system prerequisites

 -----------------------------
 Checking System Prerequisites
 -----------------------------

-During this phase, :program:`install-lockss` will check that certain system prerequisites are met.
+During this phase, :term:`install-lockss` will check that certain system prerequisites are met.
 This phase begins with the heading:

 .. code-block:: text